brianjriddle/astrix-wiki/Bean-Fault-Tolerance.md

 ![Design FaultToleranceProxy](images/bean-fault-tolerance-design.png)

 The mapping between an Astrix bean, and the name of the `HystrixCommand` used to protect an invocation on the given Astrix bean, is resolved using a `HystrixCommandNamingStrategy`.
-The `HystrixCommandNamingStrategy` allows users of the framework to implement whatever `HystrixCommand` naming scheme they prefer for their Astrix beans, see "Extending Astrix" for information about how to apply a custom strategy.
+The `HystrixCommandNamingStrategy` allows users of the framework to implement whatever `HystrixCommand` naming scheme they prefer for their Astrix beans, see [Extending Astrix](Extending-Astrix) for information about how to apply a custom strategy.

 ```java
 interface HystrixCommandNamingStrategy {